Black Americans say racism, policing top issues for November, favor Biden by huge margin, Post-Ipsos poll finds

 The president’s image among black Americans remains deeply negative, as does his reputation on issues of race and discrimination.
 The Post-Ipsos poll finds 9 percent of black adults approve of the way Trump is handling his job overall, while 88 percent disapprove, including 76 percent who disapprove “strongly.”
 Those results have shifted little since the comparable poll in January.

-A similar 90 percent disapprove of Trump’s response to Floyd’s killing while in the custody of Minnesota police officers, while 76 percent disapprove of his handling of the protests that followed.
+A similar 90 percent disapprove of Trump’s response to Floyd’s killing while in the custody of Minnesota police, while 76 percent disapprove of his handling of the protests that followed.

 Trump claimed earlier this month that his administration “has done more for the black community than any president since Abraham Lincoln,” citing his signing of a criminal justice reform law passed by Congress, low black unemployment before the coronavirus shutdowns and increased funding for historically black colleges and universities.